stijnimaging/ExploreDTI_scripts/README.md

 ```
 * dti_filename = name of the DTI .mat file
 * tracts_filename = name of the DTI tracts .mat file
-* img_filename = name of another image modality (e..g MWM; in the same space as the DTI data) to estimate weights for.
+* img_filename = name of another image modality (e.g. MWM; in the same space as the DTI data) to estimate weights for.
 Use [] to disable.
 * A_T = 3D volume of the atlas (e.g. AAL) reference template.
 Note this volume must be read into MATLAB using the command: A_T=E_DTI_load_nii(‘template_filename’)
 * A_L = 3D volume of the atlas (e.g. AAL) labels.
 As above, the volume need to be loaded into MATLAB * A_L=E_DTI_load_nii(‘labels_filename’)
 * L = cell array of label names for each region in A_L.